 Figure 4.1 shows a typical record drawn by a wave-height recorder.
 It shows the height of the sea surface above a fixed point against time, namely, it represents the up-and-down movement of a floating body on the sea surface as it is seen by the observer.
 It gives a representation of the sea surface in its normal appearance when it is stirred by the wind to form a wind wave.

+0ELEMENT : Floating object (Automatic)

+0ELEMENT : Picture inline fix size

+Element Image: 8_II_4-1_en.eps

+END ELEMENT

 Figure 4.1.
 Typical sea and swell waves as shown by a wave-height recorder

+END ELEMENT

 Waves invariably travel in irregular groups with areas of slight wave development of two or more wave lengths between the groups.
 The irregularity is greater in the wind wave than in a swell.
 Furthermore, and this cannot be shown by a wave record, groups consisting of two or more well-formed waves in the sea can be seen to travel in directions which may differ as much as 20° or 30° from each other; as a result of interference of crossing waves, the crests of sea waves are rather short.
 Swell waves have a more regular appearance.
 These waves travel in a rather regular succession and well-defined direction with generally long and smooth crests.
 Undisturbed typical swell waves may be observed in areas where there has been little or no wind over a period of several hours to a day or more.
 In most areas, sea and swell are intermixed.

-4.2.2.13.2 Visual observations from merchant ships
+4.2.2.13.2 Visual observations from ships

 In trying to observe the wave characteristics of each of the recognizable wave systems (sea and swell) separately, the observer should be aware of the fact that the higher components of a wind wave resemble swell waves by their comparatively long crests and large periods.
 It may seem possible to split the assembly of waves of different heights, periods and directions (together forming the system of a wind wave) into two different waves systems and consider the smaller waves as wind waves and the larger waves as swell, but this may not be correct.